BrendelGroup/BWASP/data/README.md

 The workflow assumes that each replicate (or single sample) directory either contains the BS-seq read files or that the _Makefile_ specifies the NCBI SRA accession number for the reads.
 In the latter case, _make_ will first download the read data before proceeding with read quality control and mapping.
 What to do when you want to analyze your own pre-publication data, fresh off the sequencer?
-Easy enough: just put the read into the same directory and edit the _Makefile_ appropriately.
+Easy enough: just put the read files into the same directory and edit the _Makefile_ appropriately.

 For example, assume that your sequencing facility provided you with two files _FacilityIDsampleXrunY.1.fq_ and _FacilityIDsampleXrunY.2.fq_ for a paired-read expriment on your sample _queen-brain_, and this was replicate 1.
 Then you could save the first file as _sampleXrunY\_1.fastq_ and the second file as _sampleXrunY\_2.fastq_ and set in the _Makefile_: